Authored by the expert who managed and guided the team behind the Finland Property Pack

 Can I buy a home in Finland as a US citizen in 2026?

-As of early 2026, US citizens can legally purchase residential property in Finland, with apartments being the most accessible option since they typically involve buying shares in a housing company rather than land itself.
+As of early 2026, US citizens can legally buy residential property in Finland, though the process varies depending on whether you are purchasing apartment shares in a housing company or acquiring real estate that includes land.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Finland.